 Don Vicente Martinez Ybor

-A Spaniard by birth, Ybor supported Cuban independence in the late 1880s -- an opinion that was unpopular with Powers That Be at the time, forcing him to leave the island and set up his cigar industry in Florida.
+A Spaniard by birth, Ybor supported Cuban independence in the late 1870s through the 1890s -- an opinion that was unpopular with Powers That Be at the time, forcing him to leave the island and set up his cigar industry in Florida.
 After a few years in Key West, Ybor moved the entire operation to Tampa Bay, building a massive cigar factory east of downtown in the community that now bears his name -- Ybor City.
-After the first cigar was rolled in 1885, the industry great tremendously, reaching dozens of companies, hundreds of factories and more than 600,000 cigars a year at its peak.
+After the first cigar was rolled in 1885, the industry grew tremendously, reaching dozens of companies, hundreds of factories and more than 600,000 cigars a year at its peak.
 Ybor City became the entry points for thousands of immigrants from Cuba, Spain, Italy, Germany, and Eastern Europe, creating a community dramatically different from any other in Florida.
-Henry Plant's railroad carried Tampa Bay's cigars to board rooms and palaces across the globe, turning Tampa Bay into the undisputed Cigar Capital of the World.
+Henry Plant's railroad carried Tampa Bay's cigars to board rooms, salons, and palaces across the globe, turning Tampa Bay into the undisputed Cigar Capital of the World.

 The owner of a incredible soup strainer, Gutierrez was Spaniard by birth, an engineer by training, and a resident of New York when he set out to investigate rumors that guavas grew wild in the environs of Tampa Bay.
 Gutierrez was hoping to help his business partner expand his tropical fruit enterprise.
 After traveling 1,500 miles by railroad, steamship, and stagecoach, Gutierrez arrived in Tampa Bay and found his quest to be (wait for it) fruitless.
 No guavas.
 He did, however, find a community ripe for growth and acres upon acres of prime real estate, which he described to his friend Don Vicente Martinez Ybor when Gutierrez stopped in Key West on his voyage home.
 Ybor hired Gutierrez to design neighborhood that would become home to cigar industry a few years later.
 Gutierrez become Ybor City's first resident.